 - This natural healing process creates a thicker dermis that gives the appearance of younger healthy skin and the reduction of wrinkles or stretch marks.
 Micro-Needling is the latest innovation for the treatment of acne scars, fine lines, and overall healthy skin.

 - Gardasil Injury Treatment

 - Many people are not aware of the risks associated with the Gardasil vaccine.
-Vaccine’s contain questionable ingredients that can trigger a vaccine injury.
-According to statistics on the site SaneVax, as of 2013 more than 32,000 people have reported adverse affects to the Gardasil vaccine.
+Vaccines contain questionable ingredients that can trigger a vaccine injury.
+According to statistics on the site SaneVax, as of 2013 more than 32,000 people have reported adverse effects to the Gardasil vaccine.
 More than 145 have died, over 1,000 are permanently disabled, and more than 6,400 have yet to recover.

 - Integrative Cancer Treatment

-- Vibrant Life Oklahoma offers integrative/complimentary cancer treatment through IV Therapy.
+- Vibrant Life Oklahoma offers integrative/complementary cancer treatment through IV Therapy.
 After receiving chemotherapy, most patients feel weak, sick, exhausted, and their body is very run down.
-IV Therapy helps to restore the nutrient value and assists chemotherapy in killing cancer sells.
-It does not interfere with the chemotherapy, but is a complimentary treatment.
+IV Therapy helps to restore the nutrient value and assists chemotherapy in killing cancer cells.

 - Drug & Alcohol Detox

-- Receiving optimal amounts of key nutrients, both during and after detoxing from drugs or alcohol, can mean the difference between success and feeling better, and falling back into old patterns.
+- Receiving optimal amounts of key nutrients, both during and after detoxing from drugs or alcohol, can mean the difference between success and failure.
 Our proven program helps support your body’s detoxification pathways, while helping correct imbalances in neurochemistry, to help you feel better sooner.